 No one told us how to deal with sadness or any other kind of feelings.
 We developed this protection mechanism in which we run away, and distract ourselves by any means in order to not feel sad.
 This is because we don’t know how to cope with our emotions.

-Therefore we can share from our wisdom and understanding about emotions and offer our partners a gentle support.
+Therefore we can share our wisdom and understanding about emotions and offer our partners gentle support.
 But to do so, we want to be at peace with ourselves, so we can have clarity and patience to face the challenges we will encounter.